marsortino/JASSIE/readme.md

 Before using it, it is necessary to compile the _C code_ found in lib/c_routines/codes using:
 > gcc -g - Wall raytrace . c -o raytrace - lm

+and then move the output 'raytrace' in lib/c_routines/exec folder.

 Alternatevily one can launch _compile.sh_ via terminal making sure to issue the command

 > sh compile.sh